 Related Post: Where To Go Trout Fishing In Springfield, MO

 Whether you rent a vessel or paddle your own, these area waterways make great floats.

-For a nearby float, paddle the pretty James River Water Trail between the Joe Crighton access and the Lake Springfield boathouse where you can rent canoes, kayaks and paddleboards.
+For a nearby float, paddle the pretty James River Water Trail between the Joe Crighton access and the Lake Springfield boathouse where you can rent canoes and kayaks.